 A royal requirement in Pagan was the ritual of thissa-ye, the Water of Allegiance.
 This ritual was performed to affirm allegiance to the Pagan King.
 Every member of the Royal Guards was required to perform the thissa-ye ritual.
 The most common thissa-ye ritual sacrificed an animal to the natural spirits and mingled the animal’s blood with intoxicants in water, which was then stirred with the points of swords and spears, and drunk after uttering the oath of allegiance to the king; the blood in the water bound together all the drinkers and the swords/spears typified the violent death which would befall those who broke the oath.
 In an alternative thissa-ye ritual, the oath would be written out on paper, the paper burned, the ashes mixed with water, and the mixture then drunk in turn by the oath takers.
 Both a thwetheauksu initiation and a thissa-ye ritual would be undertaken by all new Royal Guards.

-Those in the Bando "Family" that attain promotion to the first level of achievement [Black Belt] become "initiated" into the American Bando Association and are entitled to wear this meaningful ring.
-They undergo a very quiet, candle lit ceremony but no blood is drawn or consumed.
+Those in the Bando “Family” that attain promotion to the first level of achievement [Black Belt] become “initiated” into the American Bando Association and are entitled to wear this meaningful ring.
+They undergo a very quiet, candle lit ceremony.
 The subsequent wearing of this ring bonds initiates traditionally to the ancient Burmese thwethauksu of Royal Guards.
 Individual selves are subordinated to the larger immediate association (ABA) and to the even larger warrior spirit.
 There is this parallel to the three worlds of man in the meaning of the Bando Symbol.
 Members of the American Bando Association undertake the common sacred obligation to preserve and honor the spirit of the warrior and stand ready to discharge this obligation.